 Flat fees are not based on how many hours are spent on the case, or on the outcome.
 They also are called fixed cost billing.

-Sean Lynch + Associates uses flat fee billing because we believe it has many advantages.
+Flat fee billing has many advantages if a firm can be efficient.
 First, it simplifies our billing process.
 But much more important, it takes a lot of stress off our clients.
-When people come into our Near Southside Fort Worth law office, we know they already have a lot on their minds.
+When people come into our Fort Worth law office, we know they already have a lot on their minds.
 With our flat fee structure, they can know upfront how much the divorce will cost.
 It is one less thing for them to have to worry about—and we think it is a big thing.

 Are Hourly and Flat Fee the Only Types of Attorney Billing?